 You can include one or more of the following benefits in supplementary accident insurance:

 After an accident, your employees will benefit from medical treatment, food and accommodation in a hospital's semi-private (2-bed) or private (single-bed) ward.
 They also have a free choice of physician while in the hospital.
-In this way, you will be making your employees more comfortable and helping them to recover quickly.

 Daily hospital allowance